planq-network/planq-docs/for-dapp-developers/chain-integration/public-rpc-endpoints.md

 # Free and commercial RPC endpoints

-### Free RPC URLs for Cronos
+### Free RPC URLs for Planq

 {% hint style="danger" %}
-Public RPCs URL Updates: The Cronos RPC endpoints have been updated in March 2021 (shown as below) and it is recommended that all users update the endpoints.
+Public RPCs URL Updates: The Planq RPC endpoints have been updated in March 2021 (shown as below) and it is recommended that all users update the endpoints.
 The old endpoints are still available for compatibility but maybe deprecated later.
 {% endhint %}

 {% hint style="info" %}
 Request Limits on Public RPCs: To provide a stable experience to users, there is a request rate limit on the public RPCs to ensure fair usage.
 If your application requires a higher usage, please consider setting up your own nodes or using a commercial node provider.
-You can also reach out to us on [Discord](https://discord.gg/cGtxgVfGMZ) for assistance.
+You can also reach out to us on [Discord](https://discord.gg/planq-network) for assistance.
 {% endhint %}

 {% hint style="info" %}